Stardew Valley

-Stardew Valley is a 2016 farm life simulation game developed by Eric "ConcernedApe" Barone.
-Players take the role of a character who inherits their deceased grandfather's dilapidated farm in a place known as "Stardew Valley".
-Stardew Valley is an open-ended game where players manage a farm by clearing land, growing seasonal crops, and raising animals.
-Players can build skills in farming, foraging, fishing, mining, and combat.
-The game also includes social features, such as building relationships with townspeople, with the option to marry and have a maximum of two children.
+Stardew Valley is a 2016 farm life simulation video game developed by Eric "ConcernedApe" Barone.
+Players take the role of a character who inherits their deceased grandfather's dilapidated farm.
+The game is open-ended, with players managing the farm by clearing land, growing seasonal crops, and raising animals.
+Players can acquire skills in farming, foraging, fishing, mining, and combat.
+Social features include building relationships with townspeople, with the option to marry and have a child.
 A later update added multiplayer, allowing online play with others.

-Barone developed Stardew Valley by himself for over four and a half years.
+Barone created Stardew Valley by himself over five years as an indie developer.
+He began the project to improve his programming and game design skills.
 He was heavily inspired by the Harvest Moon series (now named Story of Seasons), with additions to address some of those games' shortcomings.
-He used it as an exercise to improve his programming and game design skills.
-British studio Chucklefish approached Barone halfway through development with an offer to publish the game, allowing him to focus more on completing it.
-The game was originally released for Windows in February 2016 before being ported to other platforms.
+British studio Chucklefish approached Barone halfway through development with an offer to publish the game, allowing him to focus on completing it.
+It was released for Windows in February 2016 before being ported to several other platforms.

 Stardew Valley received generally positive reviews from critics, including Yasuhiro Wada, the creator of Harvest Moon.
-Stardew Valley has been cited as one of the best video games ever made and became one of the best-selling video games, selling 41 million copies by December 2024, and is credited with causing a resurgence in popularity for the farming sim genre.
-The game appeared on several publications year-end lists and received accolades, including the Breakthrough Award at the Golden Joystick Awards and a nomination for Best Game at the British Academy Games Awards.
+The game has been cited as one of the best video games ever made and is credited with causing a resurgence in popularity for the farming sim genre.
+It became one of the best-selling video games, selling 50 million copies by February 2026.
+The game appeared on several publications' year-end lists and received accolades, including the Breakthrough Award at the Golden Joystick Awards and a nomination for Best Game at the British Academy Games Awards.